suspiciously36/Golang-finaltest/README.md

 docker-compose logs elasticsearch
 ```

-## Next Steps (Bonus Features)
+## Next Steps (Additional Enhancements)

-The project is ready for implementing the bonus "Related Posts" feature:
+The project is **COMPLETE** with all required features implemented, including the bonus "Related Posts" feature:

+✅ **Implemented Features:**
-- Elasticsearch bool queries with should clauses
+- Elasticsearch bool queries with should clauses for related posts
-- Tag-based similarity matching
-- Exclusion of the current post from results
+- Tag-based similarity matching with exclusion of current post
+- Activity logs with comprehensive pagination
+- Advanced caching strategies with proper invalidation

+**Potential Future Enhancements:**
+- User authentication and authorization (JWT)
+- Comment system for posts
+- File upload capabilities for post attachments
+- Real-time notifications with WebSockets
+- API rate limiting and security enhancements
+- Advanced analytics and reporting

 ## License